Who is the Real Shande far di Goyim?

 That he would choose career over ethics says everything about the enablers & opportunists in this administration.

-I prefer my Shandes straight up, without ice, which is why I’d argue that Mnuchin is my choice for the real deal.
+I prefer my shandes straight up, without ice, which is why I’d argue that Mnuchin is my choice for the real deal.
 I’ve flogged his horse many times.
 Repeatedly, the guy has shown himself clueless about the problems of Main Street; seeing those with misfortunes as yet another dollar-brick to insert in his personal financial wall.
 He made a great deal of money as the “foreclosure-king” overseeing the infamous OneWest bank and now as “king of money” he’s committed himself to the notion that tax cuts for the rich are a good thing.
 The recent trip with his glam/shiksa (and controversial) wife, Louise Linton, reportedly to view the eclipse from the top of Fort Knox was, daresay, a telling homage to his true idol: King Midas.

-As far as Shande’s are concerned Mnuchin is truly a man without a soul.
+Mnuchin is truly a man without a soul.
 My guess is he’s more focused on reaching billionaire status than doing anything meaningful.
 Despite swamp-references to the contrary he’s only worth between three and four hundred million; not enough to belly up to the Billionaire’s Bar and share sips of Louis XIII cognac with certified billionaire and cabinet-mate, Wilbur “Uncle Willy” Ross, the Secretary of Commerce.

 Mnuchin’s crassness in marching lock step with the president convinced nearly three hundred of his fellow Yalies’ to post a letter urging him, for god’s sake, to resign already.
 Fat chance.

 Having been born in dear old Deutschland, a mere four years after the war (arriving via the Displaced Persons Act) I’ve had a special interest in the rise of hate groups; specifically of the neo-Nazi variety.
 I remember back in the 1970’s you had the publication of The Turner Diaries which depicted in gruesome detail a successful race war that made the country JudenFrei (also eliminating just about everyone else not of pure Aryan Christian stock).
-The 1980’s brought in the violent shenanigans of the “The Order” whose members robbed banks and armored cars in an effort to buy heavy weaponry.
+The 1980s brought in the violent shenanigans of the “The Order” whose members robbed banks and armored cars in an effort to buy heavy weaponry.
 The FBI finally put the perps in the can but not until after they assassinated the opinionated Jewish talk show host, Alan Berg.
-However, The Order, has provided on-going inspiration for the new generation of White Supremacists whose actions were on display in Charlottesville.
+However, The Order has provided on-going inspiration for the new generation of White Supremacists whose actions were on display in Charlottesville.

 So, who in the Jewish community of bankers and financiers will step up to the plate, like Joseph Welch, to address the indecent behavior of the current administration?

 Lloyd Blankfein, who sits atop the firm that’s been a favorite target for virulent anti-Semites has only provided tepid “can’t we all just get along” tweets.
 Sharing a blue-collar Brooklyn upbringing with Lloyd I feel compelled to remind him that Hitler was an equal opportunity killer, escorting Jewish bankers to the gas chambers as enthusiastically as he did millions of plain folk.
-My suggestion, looking forward, is seek counsel from one of your own: Elisha Wiesel, son of Elie, and chief information officer for the firm
+My suggestion to him, looking forward, is go seek counsel from one of your own: Elisha Wiesel, son of Elie, and chief information officer for the firm

-With the current assault on minority groups — be they L.G.B.T or Latino — American Jews who may still be in denial would be wise to remember the oft-quoted but never worn-out admonition of the anti-Nazi cleric, Martin Niemoller:
+With the current assault on minority groups — be they L.G.B.T or Latino — American Jews still in denial would be wise to remember the oft-quoted but never worn-out admonition of the anti-Nazi cleric, Martin Niemoller:

-The Anti-Defamation reports that since the trouble in Charlottesville anti-Semitic incidents are on the rise and if you believe in polls try this one on for size.
+The Anti-Defamation reports that since the trouble in Charlottesville anti-Semitic incidents are on the rise and if you believe the polls try this one on for size.
 A Washington Post/ABC poll conducted in the wake of riots found that nine percent of folks thought that it was “acceptable” to hold neo-Nazi or white supremacist views.
 Extrapolate that number to the whole of the US population and you’ve got a hell of a lot of potential recruits: twenty-two million.
 Nuff said?

 I often imagine what Abbie would do if he were still around.
 Who would he label a Shande far di Goyim?